Moduli of formal torsors: The stack of formal -torsors

 \subsection{General $p$-groups}

 In this section we consider the case of a constant $p$-group $G$ over a field $k$ of characteristic $p$ and the aim is to prove Theorem \ref{A} in this case.
-Notice that in this case $\Delta_{G}=\Delta_{G}^{*}$ by \ref{rem:not star for p-groups}.
 We setup the following notation for this section.
-All groups considered in this section are constant. \begin{notation} We set
+All groups considered in this section are constant. \begin{defn} We set